stellaGK/stella/STELLA_RELEASE_1.0.md

 geometries based on Miller parameters, VMEC equilibria, and slab geometry.
 - **Test 3**: Checks each term of the gyrokinetic equation independently.
-It confirms that the electrostatic potential remains constant when no terms (nor collisions or dissipation) are included; validates the initialization options for the distribution function, and verifies the correct evolution of the potential for each term.
+It confirms that the electrostatic potential remains constant when no terms (nor collisions or dissipation) are included; validates the initialsation options for the distribution function, and verifies the correct evolution of the potential for each term.
 The (kx , ky ) grid options (“box” and “range”) are also tested.
 - **Test 4**: Tests the parallel boundary conditions: (1) standard twist-and-shift, (2) stellarator-